appcircleio/appcircle-cli/docs/config/trust.md

 # `appcircle config trust`

-Trust the SSL certificate of the self-hosted Appcircle server.
-The server host is retrieved by default from the `API_HOST` property of the current environment.
+Trust the SSL certificate of your self-hosted Appcircle server.
+By default, the system retrieves the server host from the `API_HOST` property of the current environment.

 ```plaintext
 appcircle config trust